rickykennedy/login_app/README.md

-# login_app
+# loveCal
-sample ionic app for login
+Sample app of love calculator using ionic v2